fanglores/KasperskyOS_Robot/README.md

 # Kaspersky Hackaton 2022
 #### Moscow Aviation Institute featuring Kaspersky Laboratory hackaton.
-Task: create robot platform under the Kaspersky Operating System (KasperskyOS), server under the Linux OS.
-Server is reading image stream from camera, generating commands for robot, sends them via TCP protocol.
-Server have to detect color marks and lead robot on route, followed all marks.
+As part of the Kaspersky summer hackathon, a prototype of a solution for remote control of an IoT device on KasperskyOS via TCP connection was created

+Tasks:
+1. Implement remote connection work with the control program over TCP protocol in one local environment
+2. Implement the functionality with engine control via GPIO ports
+3. Implement the functionality of recognizing the robot and its targets
+4. Create an algorithm for controlling the robot through an external camera

+Use case:
+...

 #### Quick Access
 [Server folder](source_files/linux_server) - server implementation